tinkerhub/maker-station/Web Dev/Backend/Databases/MongoDB.md

 - Schema validation

 - MongoDB drivers
 ```

-Resources to learn the mentioned topics:
+**🧠 Resources to learn the mentioned topics:**
 - [Aggregation](https://learn.mongodb.com/courses/m121-the-mongodb-aggregation-framework)
 - [MongoDB Indexes](https://learn.mongodb.com/courses/mongodb-indexes)
 - [Schema validation](https://www.w3schools.com/mongodb/mongodb_schema_validation.php)
 - [MongoDB Drivers](https://learn.mongodb.com/pages/mongodb-developer-learning-paths)

-- Activity
+**🛠️ Activity**

 - You can develop an app using MongoDB for database to store details about the books in a book shop.
-The application stores information including names of books and authors, genre, rating, etc. Indexes can be created based on authors and genre for ease of searching for books.
-Apply projection to show only the necessary data.
-Functionality to update status on availability of books, to add new books, etc.
+	- The application stores information including names of books and authors, genre, rating, etc.
+	- Indexes can be created based on authors and genre for ease of searching for books.
+	- Apply projection to show only the necessary data.
+	- Functionality to update status on availability of books, to add new books, etc.

 ---